NateEag/how-i-code/content/human-names.rst

 Users should be able to update or remove their names from the system at any time.

+Systems that bill users will probably have to collect a name at billing time, but they should not require one until then.

 .. _sanely validated: http://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/